History of The Musical Stage

 Fresh Looks & Fumbles

-Other revivals did well by taking an innovative approach
+Other revivals did well by taking innovative approaches to proven material

 - Hal Prince